1. Introduction

 The parts were not written to be read independently, and I plan to add a pdf which contains the whole review as a single unit.

-Recently (2022) this review has been revised very considerably.
+Recently (2022) this review was revised very considerably.
 Viewed from the distance of time, and not being so immersed in and familiar with the details, I could see that many issues needed more explanation, or some alteration and a wider perspective.

 In this review, there are 3 main groups of topics.